 Peter Barnfather is a publisher and freelance book designer.

-Nix Thérèse is a sonically-driven, compassionate poet from New Orleans who serves as Associate Digital Editor for the Fairy Tale Review, as well as a workshop advisor for Winter Tangerine.
-They enjoy stories as rich as their lipstick.
+Nix Thérèse is a sonically-driven poet from New Orleans and MLIS candidate pursuing archival management.
+They serve as Associate Digital Editor for Fairy Tale Review while enjoying stories as rich as their lipstick.

 Andrew Sargus Klein lives and loves and believes in Baltimore, where he is a poet, performer and editor.
 His writing has appeared or is forthcoming in The Offing, Big Lucks, Everyday Genius, and others.
 His chapbook, Bluemore, was published in 2014.

 Joyce Chong is a poet and writer living in Ontario, Canada.
 Her work can be found in Hypertrophic Literary, Liminality, and Noble Gas Qtrly, among others.
 Her micro-chapbook, Inventory, is currently available from Ghost City Press.

 Reneé Bibby is the director of The Writers Studio, Tucson, where she teaches advanced creative writing workshops.
 Her work has appeared or is forthcoming in PRISM International, Thin Air, Third Point Press, and The Worcester Review.

 Hannah Cohen is an MFA candidate at Queens University of Charlotte.
 Her work has been published in december, Vagabond City, Boston Accent Lit, Severine, and elsewhere.
 She’s currently writing her first full-length poetry manuscript.